 The actual gain that will be recognized on the exchange of our outstanding debt securities will vary from the pro forma gain and will be dependent upon the market value of our common stock on the closing date of the restructuring and the actual cost of exchanging our outstanding debt securities.
-See 'Accounting Treatment of the Restructuring -- Exchange of Debt Securities for Common Stock' on page 84 for further discussion regarding the calculation of the gain on the exchange of our outstanding debt securities.
+See 'Accounting Treatment of the Restructuring -- Exchange of Debt Securities for Common Stock' on page 80 for further discussion regarding the calculation of the gain on the exchange of our outstanding debt securities.

 (2) The pro forma adjustments related to the exchange of our outstanding preferred stock for common stock assume 100% of our outstanding preferred stock is exchanged.
-The pro forma deemed dividends of \$63,557 resulting from the exchange of our outstanding preferred stock for common stock are not included in the pro forma adjustments as deemed dividends are not included in the calculation of net loss.
-The pro forma deemed dividends assume that the direct cost of exchanging our outstanding preferred stock is \$1,210 and that the market value of our common stock on the closing date of the restructuring is \$0.64, the closing bid price on December 31, 2002.
-Deemed dividends resulting from the exchange of our outstanding preferred stock are calculated as the difference between the fair market value of the common stock of \$49,275 and warrants of \$17,049 issued on the closing date and the fair market value of the common stock which would have been issued under the original conversion ratio of \$10,583, net of unamortized issuance costs of \$6,606 and direct costs of \$1,210 associated with the exchange.
-The warrants issued in the restructuring were valued using a Black-Scholes methodology as of December 31, 2002.
+The pro forma deemed dividends of \$78,367 resulting from the exchange of our outstanding preferred stock for common stock are not included in the pro forma adjustments as deemed dividends are not included in the calculation of net loss.
+The pro forma deemed dividends assume that the direct cost of exchanging our outstanding preferred stock is \$1,210 and that the market value of our common stock on the closing date of the restructuring is \$0.77, the closing market price on October 21, 2002.
+Deemed dividends resulting from the exchange of our outstanding preferred stock for common stock are calculated as the difference between the fair market value of the common stock and warrants issued on the closing date and the fair market value of the common stock which would have been issued under the original conversion ratio, net of unamortized issuance costs and direct costs associated with the exchange.

 The actual deemed dividends that will be recorded on the exchange of our outstanding preferred stock will vary from the pro forma deemed dividends and will be dependent upon the market value of our common stock on the closing date of the restructuring and the actual cost of exchanging our outstanding preferred stock.
-See 'Accounting Treatment of the Restructuring -- Exchange of Preferred Stock for Common Stock' on page 84 for further discussion regarding the calculation of the deemed dividend resulting from the exchange of our outstanding preferred stock.
+See 'Accounting Treatment of the Restructuring -- Exchange of Preferred Stock for Common Stock' on page 80 for further discussion regarding the calculation of the deemed dividend resulting from the exchange of our outstanding preferred stock.